anichlabs/website/README.md

-# AWS Cloud Club · CCT College Dublin
+# Anich Labs

-This repository contains the source code for the official website of the **AWS Cloud Club at CCT College Dublin**.
+This repository contains the source code for the **Anich Labs** website.
-It is a simple, modern, and responsive site intended to give the Club a public presence while keeping the implementation lightweight, fully debuggable, and transparent.
+It is a simple, modern, and responsive site intended to represent the Lab’s work in technology, healthcare, and data science — keeping the implementation lightweight, transparent, and open for collaboration.

 ---